front-office staff collecting patient payment at time of service

 Make the most of point-of-care collections

-Your practice relies on patient collections for revenue.
+Your healthcare practice relies on patient collections for revenue.
 But escalating bills, confusion around amounts due and a lack of communication can put the brakes on patient response.
 Begin to focus on time-of-service collections and train your staff to communicate clearly and with care for each patient.
 The three primary benefits of time-of-service collections can catapult your practice to improved patient collection efficiency.

-A payment terminal reader at your front office empowers patients and front office staff to address in-person time-of-service payment collection.
+A payment terminal reader at your front office empowers patients and front office staff to address in-person, time-of-service payment collection.
 Such a system will help you implement integrated technology that supports a simplified patient experience, reduces medical billing investment, and ultimately drives more revenue to allow your practice to continue supporting patients’ needs and create a strong provider/patient relationship.

 FAQs